 Luke graduated with honors from the MFA program at San Francisco State University.
 They were the Fall 2016 Writer-in-Residence at the National Writers Series, where they taught in a 5-day a week writing program for northern Michigan’s public high school students.
 They also taught creative writing at UC-San Diego, San Francisco State University, San Diego Writers Ink and PEN Center USA.

-Luke is currently seeking representation for a literary novel about con artists, one post-post-apocalyptic sex change and how hard it is to trust other humans (but why we keep trying anyway).
+Luke is currently seeking representation for a literary coming-of-age novel about con artists, one post-post-apocalyptic sex change and how hard it is to trust other humans (but why we keep trying anyway).

 Blurbs from contest judges:

 Lauren Groff, National Book Award Finalist and author of Fates and Furies, on “Bad Things That Happen To Girls“: